 Where to find other exemptions. |

-You can file for bankruptcy in Nebraska after living there for more than 180 days.
-However, you must live in Nebraska much longer before using Nebraska exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Nebraska after living there for over 180 days.
+However, you must live in Nebraska for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.